 Eggs, fresh basil, cottage cheese, salt and pepper.

 • Basil: A touch of fresh basil adds the most flavor.
+You can also use fresh parsley, dill or chives.

-• Seasonings: Salt and pepper.
+• Seasonings: Salt and black pepper.

 How to Make Cottage Cheese Egg Bites